 2. Anything Country...

 Are you serious right now?
-I literally can't think of ANY Country songs that are tough enough to get me through a CrossFit workout.
+I literally can’t think of ANY reason someone would pick country music to workout to.
 I don't even think I could go for a run while listening to Country.
 At it's best, Country MIGHT get you through a tough batch of yard-work, but that's about it.
 I probably feel this way because most country songs tell stories, and I just want to sit down for story time when they come on.
-Don't get me wrong, I like quite a few Country songs, but I'm just not going to smash any PRs while listening to them.
+Don't get me wrong, I like quite a few Country songs, but I don’t think they should be on any workout music list.

 3. Songs That Objectify Women...

 Am I the only one who thinks this is weird?
 In CrossFit we have a ton of REALLY strong, independent women, but for some reason a few of them seem completely fine with songs that reduce them to nothing more than a collection of body parts, and/or sexual playthings.
-I don't want to be around when songs like this are played because it makes me feel sad for the ladies who like this music, and embarrassed/awkward around the ladies who don't.
+I don't want to be around when songs like this are on a CrossFit workout music list because it makes me feel sad for the ladies who like this music, and embarrassed/awkward around the ladies who don't.

 I know, I know, we all have our guilty pleasures, and it's hard to find hip-hop songs that don't break this rule, but we need to stop playing stuff like this.